RemixVSL/iomemory-vsl/README.md

 ## Building

 Note!
 For many systems, the best option is to use DKMS, using the [instructions below](https://github.com/RemixVSL/iomemory-vsl/blob/main/README.md#dkms).
-If you prefer to build the module directly, or to create a `dpkg` or `rpm` package, you can proceed with these options:
+If you prefer to build the module directly, or to create a `dpkg` or `rpm` package, you can proceed with these options below.

+Please make sure that the required dependencies are installed, as mentioned in this [README](https://github.com/RemixVSL/iomemory-vsl/blob/main/README)

 ### Source
 ```